eyelabsai/EyeSpace-Website/README.md

+# Cloning the Repository
+- `git clone git@github.com:EH67/Eyespace.git`
+- make sure there's an ssh key in your computer.
+If not:
+    - `ssh-keygen`
+        - keep pressing enter for the default values (unless you already have a key.
+If so, exit out of ssh-keygen with Ctrl+C and skip to the next step)
+    - `cat ~/.ssh/id_rsa.pub`
+        - copy the output and add the key to your github

 # Setting Up
 - Make sure Node.js is install on your computer
 - Travel to the project directory in the terminal.
 Run `npm install` to install all the necessary packages